 A few more tips to leave you with:

-- There is currently a fire ban on.
-Please respect fire bans and NEVER attempt to have a fire while a ban is on.
+- Please respect fire bans and NEVER attempt to have a fire while a fire ban is on.
 It’s there for a reason and ignoring this important rule endangers everything in the region from nature to people’s homes and wildlife.

 - We know you love letting your dog off-leash, but we highly recommend keeping dogs on leash.
 By doing this you keep you, them - and wildlife - safe.
 You'll also be better protecting sensitive natural resources.